Rubio is in Israel in wake of Qatar attack as Israeli strikes intensify in northern Gaza

 Rubio visits Israel despite anger over Qatar attack

-Rubio's visit went ahead despite President Donald Trump’s anger at Netanyahu over the Israeli strike in Doha, which he said the United States was not notified of beforehand.
+Rubio's visit went ahead despite U.S. President Donald Trump’s anger at Netanyahu over the Israeli strike in Doha, which he said the United States wasn't notified of beforehand.

 On Sunday, Netanyahu, Rubio and their wives, along with U.S. Ambassador to Israel Mike Huckabee and his wife, toured the Western Wall and the excavated tunnels near it.